Eva86271/Hypothesis-Testing-Using-R/README.md

 normally distributed or not by various methods mainly the Q-Q Plot,Shapiro-Wilk test,Histogram and provide the assumption for the distribution .

 The repository have all the codes including the report prepared .
+It was a team effort where each member contributed equally in understanding and brainstorming.